ErikLoubal/grunt-template-runner/README.md

 Type: `String`
 Default value: `locales`

 Specifies directory where sources json translation data files will be read.
+For [i18n-node](https://github.com/mashpie/i18n-node) this directory should contain translation data for each language in a file named _language_.json (eg. en.json).
+For [node-gettext](https://github.com/andris9/node-gettext) this directory should contain translation data for each language in a file named prefix_language.json with prefix as `gettext` option value and language as language code (eg. default_de.json)

+#### extension
+Type: `String`
+Default value: `null`

+If not null, this extension will override file extension for all generated files.

+#### gettext
+Type: `String`
+Default value: `null`

+Defines gettext prefix files.
+If null gettext isn't use an default i18n-node is used.

+#### gettext_suffix
+Type: `String`
+Default value: `mo`

+Defines gettext suffix (extension).
+May be either `mo` to use binary `.mo` or `po` to use `.po` files.

 #### i18n
 Type: `Boolean`